datastax/ruby-driver/README.md

 rows.metadata['date'].type # => :date
 ```

+Each call to `#execute` selects a random connection to run the query on.

 ## Creating keyspaces and tables

 There is no special facility for creating keyspaces and tables, they are created by executing CQL: